 Borrowers paying interest on eligible student loans may deduct up to $2,500 of the interest paid.
 The loan must have been used to pay for a student's tuition and other higher education expenses.
 Eligible expenses include tuition, fees, room and board, books, supplies, equipment, and other expenses including transportation.
 Individuals with a modified adjusted gross income of less than $80,000 or a joint modified adjusted gross income less than $160,000 qualify for this deduction.
 Hampshire College does not and cannot advise individual borrowers as to whether and how much in student loan interest they can deduct.

 You may be able to deduct the cost of higher education for yourself, your spouse, or a dependent, even if you do not itemize deductions on Schedule A, Form 1040.
 The Tuition and Fees Deduction can reduce the amount of your income subject to tax by up to $4,000.
-Individuals can file for this deduction with a joint modified adjusted gross income of up to $160,000.
-For more information please refer to IRS Form 8917.
+Taxpayers with a modified adjusted gross income of less than $80,000, or less than $160,000 if married and filing jointly) can file for this deduction.
+For more information, please refer to IRS Form 8917.

 You may qualify for a tax credit of up to $2,500 per eligible student for a taxpayer paying education-related expenses.
 The student must be enrolled at least half-time in a degree or certificate program, cannot have completed the first four years of post-secondary education before 2014, and not have any felony drug convictions at the end of the tax year.
 Qualified expenses include tuition, fees, books, supplies and equipment.
 Not included are room and board, transportation, and other living and medical expenses.
-This credit is available to taxpayers with a joint adjusted gross income as high as $180,000.
+This credit is available to taxpayers whose modified adjusted gross income is $90,000 or less or with a modified adjusted gross income as high as $180,000 for taxpayers who are married and filing jointly.
 For more information please refer to IRS Form 8863.